opuslogica/HLSPlugin/README.md

 The android component requires the vitamio library, which you have to compile elsewhere (in eclipse, for example) and then add the jar to the application that you're building.

+However, you should use the vitamio branch if you're interested in all that.

 Example
 -------